arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Related Works

 \section{Related Works}

 \paragraph{Scientific literature tabular generation} Prior works primarily attempt to generate scientific tables through two stages: schema induction and value extraction.
 For schema induction, early methods like entity-based table generation~\cite{DBLP:conf/sigir/ZhangB18} focused on structured input, while recent work has explored schema induction from user queries~\cite{DBLP:journals/corr/abs-2404-13765} and comparative aspect extraction~\cite{DBLP:conf/sigir/HashimotoSYA17}.
 For value extraction, various approaches such as document-grounded question-answering~\cite{DBLP:journals/tacl/KwiatkowskiPRCP19,DBLP:conf/naacl/DasigiLBCSG21,DBLP:conf/icml/LeeLPHKLL23}, aspect-based summarization~\cite{DBLP:conf/acl/AhujaXGHD22}, and document summarization~\cite{DBLP:conf/emnlp/DeYoungBZKW21,DBLP:conf/emnlp/LuDC20} have been proposed to extract relevant information.

-Beyond these methods, several datasets have been introduced to support scientific table-related tasks, such as TableBank~\cite{DBLP:conf/lrec/LiCHWZL20}, SciGen~\cite{DBLP:conf/nips/MoosaviRRG21}, and SciTabQA~\cite{DBLP:conf/emnlp/LuPLNK23}.
+Beyond these methods, several datasets have been introduced to support scientific table-related tasks, such as TableBank~\cite{DBLP:conf/lrec/LiCHWZL20}, SciGen~\cite{DBLP:conf/nips/MoosaviRRG21}, and SciTabQA~\cite{DBLP:conf/emnlp/LuPLNK23}. \citet{DBLP:conf/emnlp/RamuGB24} propose an entailment-oriented evaluation complementary to our QA-based protocol.
 Recently,~\citet{ArxivDIGESTables} proposed streamlining schema and value generation with LLMs sequentially and curated a large-scale benchmark for evaluation.
-However, all these methods assume a clean and fully relevant set of papers and rely on predefined captions or abstract-based schemas, which risk missing key details.
-In contrast, we argue for an evaluation approach where candidate papers include tangentially relevant or distracting papers, aligning more closely with real-world literature review workflows~\cite{padmakumar2025setting}.
+However, all these methods assume a clean and fully relevant set of papers and rely on predefined captions or abstract-based schemas In contrast, we argue for an evaluation approach where candidate papers include tangentially relevant or distracting papers, aligning more closely with real-world literature review workflows~\cite{padmakumar2025setting}.

 \paragraph{Table induction for general domains} Other than the scientific domain, table induction is also widely studied as text-to-table generation.
 Prior works attempt this as a sequence-to-sequence task~\cite{DBLP:conf/acl/LiWSZWS23,DBLP:conf/acl/0001ZL22} or as a question-answering problem~\cite{DBLP:journals/corr/abs-2403-14457,DBLP:journals/corr/abs-2309-08963}.
 Similar to these works, our framework is capable of better handling both structured and distractive input for real-world literature review and knowledge synthesis.